ubergrape/grape-electron/docs/build.md

   - Electron_Chat_Prod.provisionprofile
 - Increment [build number](https://github.com/ubergrape/grape-electron/blob/master/app/package.json#L7) for each review upload (you can upload same version multiple times if the review failed, but the build number should be unique all the time, don't reset this number ever, even for new version)

-- Signed store release `npm run release -- --sign {teamId} --mas`
+- Signed store release `yarn release -- --sign {teamId} --mas`
-- Signed distribution outside of store `npm run release -- --sign {teamId}`
+- Signed distribution outside of store `yarn release -- --sign {teamId}`

   To sign the app you first need to get a certificate from Apple as described here: https://github.com/electron/electron/blob/master/docs/tutorial/mac-app-store-submission-guide.md#get-certificate